adjaditya/RuangguruQAtest-AdityaJ/README.md

 1. First, pick your scenario of choice from the src/test/java/features/gorestUsersAPITests.feature file
 2. look at the tag above with the "@" symbol
 3. Then go to the TestRunner class
 4. Update CucumberOptions Add the "tag" field under "plugin" field and include your choice.
-For example, if you want to run only @CurrentTest scenario, then update it like this:
+For example, if you want to run only @Frontend scenario, then update it like this:
   ```
   @CucumberOptions(
         features="src/test/java/features",
         glue={"stepDefs"},
         plugin={"html:target/reports/report.html"},
-        tags = "@CurrentTest"
+        tags = "@Frontend"
 )
 ```